Louis-XIV-bis/predict_ploidy_ABR/README.md

 This repository contains a Snakemake workflow for predicting ploidy levels from allele balance ratio (ABR) data.
 The workflow processes VCF files, computes ABR values, filters and bins the data, and uses a trained machine learning model to predict ploidy levels for various yeast strains.

 Note: the model is trained on *Saccharmocyces cerevisiae* to predict the following classes : 1n-2n_homozygous, 2n_heterozygous, 3n, 4n, 5n.
-If you want to use it for another organism, you may need to train another model (using the pipeline to generate the ABR dataset for training).
+If you want to use it for another organism, you may need to train another model (using the pipeline to generate the ABR dataset for training features).

 ## Workflow Overview